dalesgit/obsidian/pages/10th-anniversary.md

   I'm more assured, than yesterday -- multiplied back 10 years.
   I remember the evening by the jewelry shop along the north shore When I asked you to marry me.
-I remember
+I remember it again and again.
 - 10 years is long enough to know many of your stories.
   Not really long enough to hear a year's worth of retelling the story in a new year's new context.